scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/twiath/john-week-two-2022-power-rankings/index.md

 >These rankings couldn’t have been more biased against my top drawer team.

-A strong case could be made for Trond at #1, but I'm going with both my recency bias and my beard bias and putting Callen and Chris ahead.
+A strong case could be made for Trond at #1, but I'm going with my recency bias and beard bias and putting Callen and Chris ahead.
 The flow is also majestic with Trond, though.

 TWIATH: #8.
-Trond is still looking in great shape, if a little boom/busty.
+Trond is still looking in great shape, even if it's boom or bust.
 Between the former dynamic duo of Mahomes and Hill, he has a ton of upside.
-I'm not sure why Trond didn't draft any RBs tho...
+I'm not sure why Trond didn't draft any RBs though., though.

 | Name                  | Team    | Depth |
 | --------------------- | ------- | ----- |